 - Analyze the group behavior around your site: what pages do they visit, what products do they view, where do they get stuck, where do they exit from and so on.

-analyzing visitor intent on an e-commerce website, I think of the following six segments:
+People don’t just abandon their shopping carts; something causes it.
+When analyzing visitor intent on an e-commerce website, I think of the following six segments:

 - Visitors who landed on the site by mistake